puresight/puresight.github.io/tech/debugging.md

 -----
 - [cURL](https://curl.haxx.se/docs/comparison-table.html) - a tool to transfer data from or to a server using e.g. HTTPS

-curl offers a busload of useful tricks like proxy support, user authentication, FTP upload, HTTP post, SSL connections, cookies, file transfer resume, Metalink, and more.
-As you will see below, the number of features will make your head spin!

 Developer Sites
 -----
 * [Google](https://developers.google.com/)